cogdog/wp-posted-today/README.md

 ## Changes

-* v 0.1 Just got it working!
+* v0.1 Just got it working!
+* v0.2 Adjusted the sentence announcing the number of posts to be grammatically correct for a result of 1